davidf1000/Wican-IOT-Comp/README.md

 - Dust particle
 Data is read by NodeMCU ESP32 Board , filtered using Averaging measurement and Recursive Exponential Filter Data is then sent using MQTT Protocol using Adafruit.io as broker.
-HAZARD MONITORING SYSTEM FOR MANUFACTURE INDUSTRY USING INTERNET OF THINGS-BASED APPROACH AND MQTT PROTOCOL